AXIHIXA/Memo/notes/cpp/notes.md

         // print any type we don't otherwise handle template <typename T> std::string debug_rep(const T & t) {
-            ostringstream ret;  // see § 8.3 (p.
+            std::ostringstream ret;  // see § 8.3 (p.
 321)
             ret << t;                // uses T's output operator to print a representation of t return ret.str();        // return a copy of the string to which ret is bound }

         // print pointers as their pointer value, followed by the object to which the pointer points
         // NOTICE: this function will not work properly with char*; see § 16.3 (p.
 698) template <typename T> std::string debug_rep(T * p)
         {
-            ostringstream ret;
+            std::ostringstream ret;
             ret << "pointer: " << p;          // print the pointer's own value
             if (p)
                 ret << " " << debug_rep(*p);  // print the value to which p points